nebolax/hack-peanut-eco/README.md

 Then the drainer account will deposit its ECO tokens in the Peanut contract.

 Then the script will increase the inflation multiplier by 0.01 (1%).
-ECO inflation multiplier is being increased regularly in production.
+ECO inflation multiplier is being increased regularly in production by the ECO team.

 Then the drainer will withdraw its deposit.

 And voila!
-We have just drained / stoled ECO tokens!
+We have just drained / stolen ECO tokens!